David Savran: Career

 Savran graduated from Kent School in 1968.
 He holds a B.A. in English from Harvard University and an M.F.A. in Directing from Carnegie Mellon University.
 Savran earned his Ph.D. in Theatre Arts from Cornell University in 1978 where he studied under Marvin Carlson and Bert O. States.
 His dissertation was titled The Mask and the Face: Acting Theory of the Renaissance and the Enlightenment.

-Savran held a position as Professor of English at Brown University from 1988 until 2001, where he taught alongside playwright and scholar Paula Vogel, before he was appointed to Distinguished Professor in the Ph.D.
+Savran held a position as Professor of English at Brown University from 1988 until 2001.
+He was appointed to Distinguished Professor in the Ph.D.
 Program of Theatre at The Graduate Center, CUNY.

 He served as editor and then co-editor of the Journal of American Drama and Theatre from 2004 until 2013; he continues to serve as the advisory editor of the performance journal.
 In 2011 and 2012, Savran served on the jury for the Pulitzer Prize for Drama.
 In 2014, Savran received the Distinguished Scholar Award from the American Society for Theatre Research.

 Savran received a fellowship at the International Center for Interweaving Performance Cultures at the Freie Universität Berlin in 2012 and again in 2014 to work on his most recent book project.
 His new work theorizes branding as a cultural performance and studies the international traffic in U.S.-branded theatre since the 1990s.
 Focusing on musical theatre in particular, it analyzes the cultural exchanges between the U.S. and Germany and the U.S. and South Korea.